Israel–United Kingdom relations: Military relations

 There are several defence agreements between the UK and Israel.
 In addition to the 10-year trade and defence pact signed in November 2021, the two countries signed a military cooperation agreement in December 2020, the text of which has not been published for UK national security reasons.
 This agreement formalizes and enhances their military collaboration, including defence medical training, organizational design concepts, and defence education.
 Moreover, in March 2023, the UK and Israel signed the 2030 Roadmap for UK-Israeli Bilateral Relations.
 This ambitious agreement aims to deepen cooperation across various sectors, including security, trade, cyber, science and technology, research and development, health, climate, and gender.
 These agreements highlight the strong and multifaceted relationship between the UK and Israel, focusing on mutual priorities and shared challenges.

 In 2025, a study conducted by Channel 4's FactCheck team, along with data analysed from Israeli customs records, revealed that the United Kingdom’s arms exports to Israel had reached their highest level since records began in 2022.
 According to the analysis, British exports of weapons and ammunition to Israel totalled approximately £400,000 in June 2025 alone, bringing the cumulative value for the first nine months of the year to nearly £1 million—more than double that of previous years.
 The findings emerged despite the UK government’s earlier pledge in 2024 to review or suspend certain export licenses to Israel amid concerns about the use of British-made components in the Gaza conflict.

+The Campaign Against Arms Trade (CAAT) reported that new export licences worth approximately £11.85 million for military-related components were approved.
+Data published by the UK government and analysed by the House of Commons Library indicates that export licensing has continued in certain categories, including licences described as intended for re-export to third countries.
+Human rights organisations have raised concerns regarding transparency in end-use monitoring and the potential diversion of exported equipment.
+The UK government states that export controls remain in place and that each licence application is assessed individually in line with international obligations.